The Divergence Index: A Decomposable Measure of Segregation and Inequality: Entropy and the Measurement of Diversity

-Entropy is commonly used in physics and information theory to measure the randomness of a system or the information content of a message (Coulter 1989; Cover and Thomas 2006; Shannon 1948; Theil 1967).
-Theil (1967, 1972; 1971) introduced the concept of entropy to the social sciences as a measure of population diversity (see also Reardon and Firebaugh 2002; White 1986) and income inequality.
+Entropy is a commonly used measure in physics and information theory to represent the randomness of a system or the information content of a message \citep{Coulter:1989us, Cover:2006ub, Shannon:1948iy, Theil:1967vj}. \citet{Theil:1971jx} introduced the concept of entropy to the social sciences as a measure of population diversity \citep[see also][]{Reardon:2002vt, White:1986vx}.
+Entropy-based measures are decomposable and have long been a staple of decomposition studies.

 Entropy is the amount of information needed to describe a probability distribution.
-If two outcomes are equally likely, there is high uncertainly about what the outcome will be and high entropy.
+If two outcomes are equally likely (e.g., a coin toss), there is high uncertainly about what the outcome will be and high entropy.
 If one outcome has a higher probability, there is less uncertainty about what the outcome will be and lower entropy.\footnote{Entropy can be thought of as the uncertainty associated with the value of a random draw from a probability distribution.
-If an outcome has a probability of 100\%, the entropy of the distribution is 0 -- there is no uncertainty.
+If an outcome has a probability of 100 percent, the entropy of the distribution is 0 --- there is no uncertainty.
 If there are two equally likely outcomes, such as with a fair coin toss, the entropy of each outcome (\(E_m\)) is 1 and the average uncertainty (\(E\)) is 1, its maximum value.
-In other words, when two outcomes are equally likely, we have maximum uncertainty about what the outcome will be.} Entropy measures the probability of an outcome (\(m\)) occurring, weighted by its probability of occurrence (\(\pi_m\)).\footnote{The entropy equations can be defined using logarithms to any base.
-The base of the logarithm defines the units of the index (Shannon 1948; Theil 1972).
+In other words, when two outcomes are equally likely, we have maximum uncertainty about what the outcome will be.} Entropy measures the probability of an outcome (\(m\)) occurring, weighted by its probability of occurrence (\(\pi_m\)).
+The entropy of each outcome (\(m\)) is \(E_m=\log{\cfrac{1}{\pi_m}}\).
+Weighting each outcome by the probability of its occurrence, the overall entropy is:

+The entropy equations can be defined using logarithms to any base.
+The base of the logarithm defines the units of the index \citep{Shannon:1948iy, Theil:1972vb}.
 Log base 2 (\(\log_2\))is typically used in information theory, which gives results in units of binary bits of information.
-It is common for inequality measures to use the natural logarithm (\(\ln\)), which has the mathematical constant (\(e\)) as its base.} The entropy of each outcome (\(m\)) is \(E_m=\log{\cfrac{1}{\pi_m}}\).
-Weighting each outcome by the probability of its occurrence, the overall entropy is:\footnote{Following standard usage, I define \(0\log{0}=0\), because \(\lim_{x\rightarrow0}{\left(x\log{x}\right)}=0\).}
+It is common for inequality measures to use the natural logarithm (\(\ln\)), which has the mathematical constant (\(e\)) as its base.
+Following standard usage, we can define \(0\log{0}=0\), because \(\lim_{x\rightarrow0}{\left(x\log{x}\right)}=0\).